 Love The Oceans has been passionate about including the community in our conservation strategy from the start.
 We initially started working with Guinjata School in 2015, delivering the first season of Marine Resource Management lessons, and expanded to working with Paindane School in 2016.
 As well as our Educational Outreach, Love The Oceans has successfully raised funds to maintain and improve existing classrooms, and build one new classroom at each of the schools every year.
 We expanded our Community Outreach further in 2016, adding Sea Safety and free swimming lessons: Guinjata Bay has a strong rip-current and has over the years experienced a high number of drownings.
 Love The Oceans hopes to prevent future drownings by improving in-water safety.
 Swimming lessons are crucial, not just to improve water safety, but also to encourage the children to get in the water and hopefully spark their passion for the Ocean.
 Adding swimming to their skillset also creates a new range of future job opportunities in ecotourism.
 The two newest additions to Love The Oceans’ Community Outreach are our Ocean Conservation Champion Program and Sustainable Livelihoods Program, pilots for both programs will be launched in 2019.

-Volunteering is an integral part of Love The Oceans’ work.
-Having started with 26 volunteers in 2015, we have now hosted well over 100 volunteers from countries around the world to help us with our research and outreach work.
-To date we have hosted volunteers from: India, America, UK, Australia, Netherlands, France, Canada, Poland, Luxemburg, South Africa, Kenya, Germany, Spain, Italy, Dubai, Greece and Tanzania.
-Our team is as international as our volunteers, with staff members from Denmark, Mozambique, Belgium, UK and Australia.
+Our expeditions are an integral part of Love The Oceans’ work.
+Having started with 26 students in 2015, we have now hosted well over 200 visitors and field assistants (students on our 4/5 week programs) from countries around the world to help the community with research and outreach work.
+To date we have had people visit from: Mozambique, India, America, Trinidad, UK, Australia, Netherlands, France, Canada, Poland, Luxemburg, South Africa, Kenya, Germany, Spain, Italy, Dubai, Greece and Tanzania.
+Our staff team is mostly locally led but we’ve had staff from France, Denmark, Spain, Belgium, UK and Australia as well.
 We believe diverse groups make the best teams, and we are very proud of our international team.

 We are a micro, grassroots non-profit with a team of very dedicated individuals who care passionately about our mission, and work tirelessly to ensure Love The Oceans’ success.
-Being a micro non-profit means we value every volunteer and ensure they are treated as such.
-If you are volunteering with us, most of your pre-departure communications will be directly with our Founder and Managing Director Francesca Trotman.
+Being a micro non-profit means we value every student and visitor and ensure they are treated as such.
+If you are participating in one of our expeditions, most of your pre-departure communications will be directly with our Founder and Managing Director Francesca Trotman.
 When you arrive in Mozambique, you will have the opportunity to spend time with and learn from our team of qualified marine biologists, who are all passionate about different areas of marine science, giving you the opportunity to gain the most from your experience.
 If you come to one of our events you will have the chance to meet some of our team members and learn more about our organisation before you join us in Mozambique.

 Connect with us